 Q: Is it illegal to grow all kinds of currants in Maine because of White Pine Blister Rust?
-There are varieties deemed “blister rust resistant,” but I have read that the virus has mutated and become able to infect “resistant” currant varieties.
+There are varieties deemed “blister rust-resistant,” but I have read that the virus has mutated and become able to infect “resistant” current varieties.
 What’s the law in Maine?

 Ribes Species and White Pine Blister Rust – June 9, 2015

 Over the past several years, interest has increased throughout the Northeast in growing and cultivating currants, gooseberries, and other species in the genus Ribes for backyard and commercial fruit production.
 Stimulated by development of varieties that were either resistant or immune to the white pine blister rust pathogen, Cronartium ribicola, several states, including New York and New Hampshire, have eased the once-standard and universal quarantine of Ribes plants that protected the white pine resource and that had been in place for many decades.
 Unlike other neighboring states, Maine never changed its Ribes quarantine law, and now that decision has come to work to our advantage.
 A new strain of the pathogen C. ribicola, identified in late 2010, is now known to be able to infect previously resistant and immune species and cultivars of Ribes.